Who Are Mio?

 Mio Fuse Sleep Monitoring

-As you can see I had an almost perfect night’s rest.
-The feedback on your resting heart rate can then be used to monitor your level of fitness, there are plenty of online charts to calculate how you're doing for you age and gender.
-Typically the lower the resting heart rate, the better, as it suggests the heart is getting bigger and stronger due to exercise and, therefore, it takes fewer beats to pump your blood around the body.
+As you can see, I had an almost perfect night’s rest.
+The feedback on your resting heart rate can then be used to monitor your level of fitness; there are plenty of online charts to calculate how you're doing for your age and gender.
+Typically, the lower the resting heart rate, the better, as it suggests the heart is getting bigger and stronger due to exercise and, therefore, it takes fewer beats to pump your blood around the body.

 Mio Fuse Sleep Monitoring

 It is recommended that adults achieve 7-9 hours sleep for optimal recovery and brain functioning.
-Although we can survive on less we give our muscles time to recover, repair and grow during our sleep, so being able to monitor how efficiently you’ve slept is a great training tool for any athlete, who can then adjust their training accordingly.
+Although we can survive on less, we give our muscles time to recover, repair and grow during our sleep, so being able to monitor how efficiently you’ve slept is a great training tool for any athlete.

-As an activity tracker the Mio Fuse has all the basics we’d expect and would be a good watch with these alone, but the addition of accurate heart rate tracking is a game changer.
-The Mio Fuse sets you up with the best training plan ever, listening to your body.
-If you do that, you really can’t go wrong.
-In addition, Mio are constantly updating their app and the watches features, so it’s sure to continue improving just as your training does.
+As an activity tracker, the Mio Fuse has all the basics we’d expect and would be a good watch with these alone, but the addition of accurate heart rate tracking is a game changer.
+In addition, Mio is constantly updating the app and the watch's features, so it’s sure to continue improving just as your training does.